Santosh8055/multi-select-dropdown/README.md

     (You should see "server is running" and "webpack: Compiled successfully." messages on the console)

-5. Open the browser and type the following URL
+5. Above command should automatically open your browser, in case it did not.
+Open the         browser and type the following URL
 ```
     http://localhost:4200/
 ```